hove-io/navitia/documentation/slate/source/includes/objects.md

 ### Coord

-Lots of object are geographically localized :
+Lots of object are geographically localized:

 |Field|Type|Description|
 |-----|----|-----------|